CLAIRE-COVID-T4/covid-data/README.md

 - `NofSnps` --> total number of SNPs associated to the Gene-Disease association
 - `source` --> original source reporting the Gene-Disease association

+Note that:
+- `diseaseType` can be one of the following pathologies: "disease", "Group" (set of diseases), "phenotype" (malformations)
+- `score` is confidence score in the range [0,1]
+- `source` indicates the sources related to the specific association (can be many)
+- `NofPmids` is the number of evidences in the literature that report the specific association

 #### `diseases/disgenet/disease_mappings.tab`
 Mappings from UMLS concept unique identifier to disease vocabularies: DO, EFO, HPO, ICD9CM, MSH, NCI, OMIM, and ORDO.
 The columns are: